FGNET-RH: Fine-Grained Named Entity Typing via Refinement in Hyperbolic Space: Proposed Approach

 \subsubsection{Mapping Noisy Mention Encodings to the Hyperbolic space}

 The mention encodings learnt in the stage-I are noisy, as they are learnt over distantly supervised data.
-These encodings lie in the euclidean space, and in order to refine them, we first map them to the hyperbolic space, where we may best exploit the fine-grained type hierarchy in relation with the type-specific context to fine-tune these encodings as an aggregate of contextually-similar neighbors.
+These encodings lie in the euclidean space, and in order to refine them, we first map them to the hyperbolic space, where we may best exploit the fine-grained type hierarchy in relation with the type-specific contextual clues~(using $G$) to fine-tune these encodings as an aggregate of contextually-similar neighbours.

 Formally, let $\mathbf{p}^{E} = X_{m} \in \mathbf{R}^{N \times L}$ be the matrix corresponding to the noisy mentions' encodings in the euclidean domain.
 We consider $ o = \{\sqrt{K}, 0,...,0\}$ as a reference point (origin) in a d-dimensional Hyperboloid with curvature $-1/K \, (\mathbb{H}^{d,K})$; $(0,\textbf{p}^{E})$ as a point in the tangent space $(\mathcal{T}\mathbb{H}^{d,K})$, and map it to $\textbf{p}^{H} \in \mathbb{H}^{d,K}$ using the exponential map given in Equation~\eqref{Eq:hyperboloid_exp}, as follows: